19,99 €

 First, many people reading this book are going to be working on their first business plan and won’t have any results for previous months or years as yet.

-Second, even if you’ve been trading for some time, you will always reap benefits from making financial projections and experimenting with different scenarios, such as what could happen if you increased sales by 10 per cent or decreased expenses by a similar amount.
+Second, even if you’ve been trading for some time, you will always reap benefits from making financial projections and experimenting with different scenarios, such as what could happen if you increased profit margins by 10 per cent or decreased expenses by a similar amount.

-However, if you’ve been trading for a while, you do need to include historical figures (Profit & Loss and Balance Sheet) for the last year or two years in your business plan.
-These actual results provide a great reality check for you (or anybody else) when comparing future projections against past performance.
+This said, if you’ve been trading for a while, you do need to include historical figures (Profit & Loss and Balance Sheet) for the last year or two years in your business plan.
+These results provide a great reality check for you (or anybody else) when comparing future projections against past performance.

-The two elements within a business plan that require the most ongoing attention are your financial plan and your marketing plan.
+For most businesses, the two elements within a business plan that require the most ongoing attention are your marketing plan and your financial plan.
 Each of these activities has its own planning cycle.

 Here’s how you can work through the financial planning cycle: